PVSSukeerthi/GGH_round2/README.md

 # AI project for combinational depth prediction

 ## Overview
 This project aims to predict the **combinational logic depth** of RTL circuits using machine learning models.
-Instead of running a full synthesis, which is time-consuming, we use extracted RTL features and ML models to estimate logic depth, enabling faster design iterations.
+Instead of running a full synthesis, which is time-consuming, I useed extracted RTL features and ML models to estimate logic depth, enabling faster design iterations.

 ## Methodology

 ### 1. Feature Extraction using Yosys and ABC
-We use **Yosys**, an open-source synthesis tool, to extract various structural parameters from RTL designs and **ABC**, a logic synthesis and optimization tool, to compute the logic depth.
+I used **Yosys**, an open-source synthesis tool, to extract various structural parameters from RTL designs and **ABC**, a logic synthesis and optimization tool, to compute the logic depth.

 #### Features Extracted:
 - **Number of wires**: Total count of wires in the circuit.